 Fiber consists of nondigestible carbohydrates and lignin that human digestive enzymes cannot completely break down.
-Health benefits from dietary fiber and whole grains may include a decreased risk of death and lower rates of coronary heart disease, colon cancer, and type 2 diabetes.
+Health benefits from dietary fiber and whole grains may include a decreased risk of death and lower rates of coronary heart disease (cardiovascular risk calculator), colon cancer, and type 2 diabetes (see diabetes risk calculator).
 Do you want to know more about fiber?
 Check our fiber calculator.

 How many carbs should I eat a day?